Instrument mobile apps with Dynatrace Cordova plugin

 Rebuild your app.

-Back in Dynatrace, select Applications from the navigation menu.
+Back in Dynatrace, go to Mobile in the Dynatrace menu.

 Select your new hybrid mobile app from the list of applications.

 All performance analysis metrics data related to your app is displayed on your hybrid app's overview page.
 The Hybrid app section displays the overall details of the performance of the web portion of your app.

 The web application overview contains all user actions that were captured in the web view, so you'll find a high percentage of your app's user actions listed here.

 Performance data is split across two application views.
 However, Dynatrace consolidates all detected user actions from these application views to a single user and a single user session.

 In the Dynatrace menu, go to Session segmentation to access the User sessions view.
 In the Filtered by field, start typing the name of your hybrid app to focus analysis on your app.